ledat1205/road-to-msc/datlt/Airflow cert/Notes.md

 goal: coordinate and automation of data flow across various tools and system to delivery data quality data products and analytics

-**The journey to modern data orchestration
+**The journey to modern data orchestration:

+* Pre-Unix Era: Manual batch-processing and scheduling